Welcome to Zorro! Getting Started

 walk-forward analysis or parallel tests without

 performance loss.
-If you're using deep learning algorithms, get a strong nVidia
+For deep learning algorithms, get a NVidia

 graphics card with CUDA support.
 If your computer at home won't do, the alternative is to rent a powerful VPS in the cloud.